Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Introduction

 The paper is organised as follows.
-In Section \ref{sec:methodo} we focus on the general methodology and describe the way we carried our experimentation, we also present the general regression model used for our tests and applications.
-In Section \ref{sec:specpriors}, we present the semi-conjugated priors (informative and non-informative) used on each of the datasets.
-The ad hoc MCMC algorithms we developed to estimate the mean and variance of the posterior distributions are push backed into the appendix so as not to obfuscate the main point of the paper by technical details.
-In Section \ref{sec:simulations}, we use these algorithms to illustrate and validate our approach in simulated situations: we show the contribution of the informative prior over the precision of both the estimated parameters and the forecasts in the case of a working electricity load forecasting model.
-In Section \ref{sec:applications}, we apply our method to French electricity datasets and compare the results with the outputs of 3 alternative standard methods to assess its competitivity.
+In Section \ref{sec:methodo} we focus on the general methodology and propose a informative Gaussian prior model.
+From the two first moments, we show the transfer of information between the historical sample and the prior model.
+In Section \ref{sec:toyexamples} we illustrate the performance of our methodology on simulated dataset from three standard models : the auto-regression model, the polynomial regression and a Poisson model with random effects.
+In Section \ref{sec:electricity}, we introduce the model used for our main application of electricity load forecasting.
+We discuss the results obtained on French electricity datasets and show that our new methodology is competitive compared to three alternative standard methods.
 We also study the effect of the small dataset's sample size upon the predictive quality of the model and show that the informative prior provides reasonable forecasts even when the lack of data is severe.
+The ad hoc MCMC algorithms we developed to approximate numerically the various estimators are push backed into the Appendix (see Section \ref{sec:appendix}) so as not to obfuscate the main point of the paper by technical details.